CloudCatch/resend/readme.txt

 == Frequently Asked Questions ==

-= How do I configure the Resend for WordPress plugin? = After activating the plugin, go to the Settings page and enter your Resend.com API key.
+= How do I configure the plugin? =
+After activating the plugin, go to the Settings page and enter your Resend.com API key.
 You can find your API key in your Resend.com account dashboard.

 = What happens to my existing email functionality? =